-Micromanagement describes a management style where a manager closely observes and controls the actions and output of team members.
-Micromanagement is more than just paying careful attention to what your team is working on and producing - it is an excessive amount of involvement in all the activities of the team.
+It is an excessive amount of involvement in all the team's activities.
 It is a method of exacting control that limits the autonomy and creativity of employees.

-Whatever the reason for being a micromanaging boss, it's an ineffective management style that needs to be stopped quickly and curtailed before the behavior has a negative impact on the whole team.
+Whatever the reason for being a micromanaging boss, it's an ineffective management style that needs to be stopped quickly and curtailed before the behavior hurts the whole team.

 What does micromanagement look like in the workplace?
-There are many different behaviors that can indicate a problematic management style, but here are a few classic examples that can help you spot a micromanager.
+Many different behaviors can indicate a problematic management style, but here are a few classic examples that can help you spot a micromanager.

-- They ask to be copied on all emails from the team, whether they truly need to be included or not.
+- They ask to be copied on all emails from the team, whether they genuinely need to be included or not.

-- They are reluctant to delegate even the smallest tasks to their team members.
+- They are reluctant to delegate even the most minor tasks to their team members.

 - They constantly check where their employees are, seeing if they're at their desks or online, and may even monitor bathroom breaks.